Second Order Concentration via Logarithmic Sobolev Inequalities: Introduction

 \subsection{Outline}

 The main tools we use in this article will be introduced in Sections 2 and 3.
 This includes some basic facts about difference operators, Hoeffding decompositions and modified logarithmic Sobolev inequalities.
-The proofs of our main theorems for product measures will then be given in Sections 4 and 5.
-Here, we will first derive exponential inequalities involving the difference operator $\mathfrak{d}$ by making use of modified logarithmic Sobolev inequalities.
-After that, we shall relate $\mathfrak{d}$ to the second order difference operators $\mathfrak{D}_{ij}$ in form of the Hessian \eqref{Hessediskret}.
-The proof of Theorem \ref{zentral} and its reformulations then follow as an easy combination of both chains of arguments.
+The proofs of our main theorems for product measures will be given in Sections 4 and 5.
+Here, we will first derive exponential inequalities based on modified Sobolev inequalities.
+After that, second order differences will be invoked by making use of certain ``harmonic analysis'' arguments on the symmetric group established in Section 2.
+The proof of Theorem \ref{zentral} then follows as an easy combination of both chains of arguments.

 In Section 6, we discuss how to evaluate the second order conditions from Theorem \ref{zentral}.
 In particular, we give a reformulation of Theorem \ref{zentral} which involves conditions which may be easier to apply.
-We also apply our results to functions of independent symmetric Bernoulli variables.
+We also apply our results to functions of independent Rademacher variables.

-Finally, the differentiable case will be discussed in Section 7.
+The differentiable case will be discussed in Section 7.
 Here we need to modify some of the arguments from the proof of Theorems \ref{zentral} and \ref{mit Hoeffding1}.
 Together with a simple application of the Poincar\'{e} inequality, this will lead us to the proof of Theorems \ref{kontinuierlich} and~\ref{kontinuierlich+1.Ordn}.

+Finally, Section 8 presents a number of examples for functions of independent random variables as well as in differentiable settings.

 A prior version of these results is based on the Ph.D. thesis of the second author \cite{S}.

 \textbf{Acknowledgements.}